 The dissertation topic should be chosen very carefully.
-A good topic can help you write a high-quality dissertation easily while the most exciting topic may induce a headache because you just can’t find enough material or literature on it.
+A good topic can help you write a high-quality dissertation easily while the most exciting topic may induce a headache because you just can’t find enough material or literature review dissertation on it.

 As a Human Resource Management (HRM) student, you should try and choose a topic that can not only win your professors but also impress your future employers.